Are You In That Number?

 New Orleans Magazine wants to see YOUR Mardi Gras house decorations.

 In a two-part decoration contest, we’re looking for the best Mardi Gras decorated house.

 Get in that number for a chance to win a spotlight in our New Orleans Magazine March 2021 issue and a [ $1000 Grand Prize ].

 Part 1: From Jan.
 6 to Feb.
 4, submit a photo and brief description of your Mardi Gras home decorations.

 Part 2: The top editorial picks will move on to round 2, a reader’s choice round.
 From Friday, Feb.
 5, to Mardi Gras Day, Feb.
 16, readers will vote for their favorite house decorations.

-The house with the most votes by noon on Mardi Gras day will win the $1,000 grand prize and be highlighted in the March 2021 issue of New Orleans Magazine.
+The house with the most votes by noon on Mardi Gras day will win the $1,000 grand prize and be highlighted in the March and April 2021 issues of New Orleans Magazine.
 Runner up will receive a Mixology Bar Set with a started set of bitters from The Sazerac House valued at $104.